Ar4l/dotfiles/README.md

 If docker is available on the server, assume that the server owners want me to work in a container.
 In this case, spin up a container and mount `$HOME` directory in the container.

-So if im typing now will it still wrap the line after it surpasses a certain number of characters, yes; seemingly so.

 ## Roadmap
 Useful features I would like to have one day.